yasuhide0802/Birdseye-Japan/docs/frontend-build.md

 ```
 The resulting files are placed in the `dist/` directory.

+## Color scheme
+The UI adopts a minimalist red and white palette inspired by
+*2001: A Space Odyssey*.
+Key colors:

+- Primary red: `#ff0000`
+- Background white: `#ffffff`

+Apply these colors in your CSS or design tool to match the aesthetic.

 For more details on our UI layout, see the [Figma design](https://www.figma.com/file/example/Birdseye-Design).